-When you become exposed to this constant barrage of financial information that comes streaming forth every day, it’s very easy to start noticing a common theme that’s put forth on a regular basis from many of these sources.
+When you're exposed to this constant barrage of financial information that comes streaming forth every day, it’s easy to start noticing a common theme that’s put forth on a regular basis from many of these sources.

 That CAN be a good place to start if you’re struggling financially and something you definitely should do if you’re spending too much on those things, not being able to make ends meet.
-Even the Bible says that we should use our money wisely and take close account of it so it’s not wasted.
+Even the Bible says you should use your money wisely and take close account of it so it’s not wasted.

 I don’t think so.